 Amplitude has given data analysts 25% of their day back.
-The scalable framework for experimentation app homepage changes and a video preview 7 retention by 2x, and video-start conversions by 36%.
+The scalable framework for experimentation has enabled strategic business decisions around app homepage changes and a video preview feature, which improved viewership by 10%, Day 7 retention by 2x, and video-start conversions by 36%.
 Today, Amplitude has become the standard for measurement for product, data science, and marketing teams across NBCUniversal's portfolio of streaming entertainment and digital news products.